 Provide drainage conveyance structures to intercept offsite runoff prior to reaching the toe behind constructed walls.
 Design the structures to contain the 10-year storm event.

-Spread criteria for replacement and rehab bridges shall follow the BDM, Exhibit 4b, and RHDS.
+Spread criteria for replacement bridges shall follow the BDM, Exhibit 4b, and RHDS.
+Temporary drainage spread will be restricted to the shoulder width.

 Design temporary drainage systems in accordance with AASHTO Drainage Manual Appendix 17A.

 2.2 Bridge Hydraulics